 I create websites to display in the latest versions of the most common browsers.
 Websites and web applications may be displayed differently between browsers or operating systems.
 I do not guarantee your website will render exactly the same in all browsers, and additional charges may be applied if you require your site to display perfectly in less common or older browsers.

 Please be aware that as new browser versions are developed, they may not be backward compatible.
-I make reasonable efforts to standardize your site, and I perform cross browser and cross device testing, but there is no way I can account for every single past and future browser or device.
+I make reasonable efforts to standardise your site, and I perform cross browser and cross device testing, but there is no way I can account for every single past and future browser or device.
 Time spent making changes to a website for compatibility due to the introduction of a new browser version will be charged for if required.

 Hosting, Maintenance and Administration